illusorier/123/Vue/RenderFunction.md

 虚拟DOM

+Before we dive into render functions, it is important to know a

 Vue builds a **virtual DOM** to keep track of the changes it needs to make to the real DOM.

 "Virtual DOM" is what we call the entire tree of VNodes, built by a tree of Vue components.